Uncivil Agreement: How Politics Became Our Identity

 Anita Tuvin Schlechter Auditorium, 7 p.m.

 In her book, Uncivil Agreement, Mason looks at the growing social gulf across racial, religious, and cultural lines, which have recently come to divide neatly between the two major political parties.
 She argues that group identifications have changed the way we think and feel about ourselves and our opponents.

-This event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Churchill Funds and the departments of philosophy, political science and the program in policy studies.
-It is part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.
+This event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Churchill Fund and the departments of philosophy; political science; and sociology; and the program in policy studies.
+It was initiated by the Clarke Forum’s student project managers and is part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 Biography (provided by the speaker)

 Lilliana Mason is assistant professor of government and politics at the University of Maryland, College Park, and author of Uncivil Agreement: How Politics Became Our Identity (University of Chicago Press).
 She received her Ph.D. in political psychology from Stony Brook University and her B.A. in politics from Princeton University.
 Her research on partisan identity, partisan bias, social sorting, and American social polarization has been published in journals such as American Political Science Review, American Journal of Political Science, Public Opinion Quarterly, and Political Behavior, and featured in media outlets including The New York Times, The Washington Post, CNN, and National Public Radio.
 Mason received the 2017 Emerging Scholar Award from the Political Organizations and Parties Section of the American Political Science Association (APSA).
 Her work has been supported by the National Science Foundation, philanthropic foundations, and social media platforms.